rohschinken/ovos-sprint/README.md

 #### Inviting Users

-1. Navigate to the admin dashboard
+1. Navigate to the Users page from the admin dashboard
-2. Use the invite function to send invitation links
+2. Click "Invite User" to create an invitation
-3. Invitation links are displayed in the console (email integration pending)
-4. Share the link with the user
+3. Enter the user's email and select their role
+4. The invitation email is sent automatically via SMTP
+5. Users can register using the link in their email

 #### Creating Teams